ucsb-cs56/w20/_labWIP/proj01.md

    * Chrome: <https://stackoverflow.com/a/42194160>

    A primer on XPath is here: <https://www.w3schools.com/xml/xpath_intro.asp>

+   You should have three test methods like this in `HomePageTest.java`, one for each of the three menu items.

+   In case you are wondering whether this testing is very superficial, the answer is **yes, of course**.
+So far, we have only written tests that show whether a link to some page exists.
+We haven't even started to test whether the link does what it is supposed to do when you click on it!

+   If time
+   permits, we'll get into deeper testing of the functionality of our web application.
+Be warned though that the deeper you go in, the more complicated it gets.
+So, having a bit of comfort and experience with some of these superficial tests is helpful as the testing gets more challenging.
+That's why I'm making you get comfortable with these tests now, even though they may seem superficial.

 7. Now add a route for the results, and a view for the results (steps 8f and 8g) of lab7b, but as appropriate for your location search.
 The view will initially just echo back the location we entered.
 Later we'll add the results after